meodai/pro-color-harmonies/README.md

   modifiers: [0.1, 0, 0, 0],
 });

-// all.analogous, all.complementary, all.triadic, all.tetradic, all['split-complementary']
+// all.analogous, all.complementary, all.triadic, all.tetradic, all.splitComplementary
 ```

 Each palette is run through the modifiers (if provided), just like `generate`.